jfo/weblog/content/post/monads.md

 (display ((compose pop push_c) (bind push_a My))) ; ((c a b c))
 ```

-So!
-This and the javascript examples so far are in fact _identity monads_.
-They
-fulfill all the criteria that a monad needs to fulfill, but don't do anything _else_.
+This is the identity monad!

 A digression Monads are _"like"_ functions
 -------------------------

 Monads, like functions, are an _abstraction_.
 Functions can be thought of in
 metaphorical terms... a black box, a machine with inputs and outputs, these are
-intuitive but insufficient descriptions of what a function _is_ and does.
+intuitively correct but insufficient descriptions of what a function _is_.
 Monads can also be thought of in metaphorical terms.
 A monad is a container, a
 monad is a burrito, a bucket, or a package... more abstractly (and accurately,
 but not completely) as a sort of composition of functions on types... likewise,
-these metaphors can _be_ intuitively correct but insufficient.
+these metaphors can be intuitively correct but insufficient.
+Consider much of
+the language I use above... "get at that internal value" accurately describes
+what "bind" is doing for me right now, _but_ it's not at all sufficient to
+describe the _general_ case of what makes something monadic, just a _common_
+and easy to understand one.
+This is only part of the potato, is what I'm saying.

-Monads are not the structure of type `Thing`, for example, and `Thing` alone,
+Simlarly, monads are _not_ the structure of type `Thing`, and `Thing` alone,
 though acting as a container, is _not_ a monad.  `Thing` _plus_ the `unit` and
 `bind` procedures made available to work with and around it _together_ make up
 the monad.

-But, what does this make _possible_?
-Well, what do _functions_ make possible,
+You might ask, what does this make _possible_, then?
+Well, what do _functions_
-exactly?
+make possible, exactly?
 Does that question even really make _sense_?
-Is it specific enough to
+Is it
-have any answer besides "a lot of things"?
+specific enough to have any answer besides "a lot of things"?

 It doesn't really matter how you architect these procedures and types, what
 matters is the availability of these rudimentary operations and their ability to